jsimonson2013/endito/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate?hosted_button_id=8P7E4L2D2K6BU)

+## Usage
+Endito is run as a companion service on the same host as the HTML file server.
+It accepts a path to the HTML file root directory on startup and can fetch auth from a variety of ways.
+It receives a POST request from the user interface (WYSIWYG editor), performs a git commit, and updates the POST'd file.

 ## Content editing
 Any content editing system must have a few components
 - awareness of the source files that need to be updated